SUSE/scf/README.md

     ```bash
     make tag publish IMAGE_REGISTRY=docker.helion.lol/
     ```

-## How do I generate HCP service definitions?

-  1. Ensure that the Vagrant box is running.

-  2. `ssh` into the Vagrant box.

-  3. To generate the SDL file that contains HCP service definition for the current set of roles, run the `make hcp` command.

-    __Note:__ This target takes the same `make` variables as the `tag` and `publish` targets.

-  You can also read a step by step tutorial of running [HCF on HCP](hcp/README.md) using Vagrant.

 ## How do I add a new version of Ruby to the build system?